History

 Curriculum Intent

 At Altofts Junior School, our History curriculum develops an understanding of the past and how history will shape the future.
-High quality lessons inspires pupils’ curiosity to know more about the past.
+High quality lessons inspire pupils’ curiosity to know more about the past.
 We want pupils to be passionate about History and our curriculum incorporates topics which foster awe and wonder.
 Teaching equips children to examine causes and consequences; identify change and continuity; investigate similarities and differences; investigate historical significance; use and evaluate sources and evidence; and construct their own historical interpretation.
 This allows them to build a historically rich vocabulary so that children can talk accurately about the subject.
+This teaching is underpinned by core numeracy and literacy skills.
 Learning objectives draw knowledge and skills from the National Curriculum.
 Our History themes focus on the development of five common threads: invasion, settlements, beliefs, women and rulers.
+Throughout their study, children will gain a deeper understanding of the wider world, guiding them to become accepting and understanding of the differences in society, as well as developing their independence and resilience as a learner.

 .